timbertson/ambl/doc/dependencies.md

 # Dependencies

-Trou, like quite a few modern build tools, is based on _dynamic_ dependencies.
+Ambl, like quite a few modern build tools, is based on _dynamic_ dependencies.

 That is, you don't define upfront "target `all` depends on `a`, `b` and `c`".